Zonguldak basin: Coal

 Coal is the primary reservoir lithology in the Zonguldak basin.
 Coal, since it is a solid hydrocarbon, cannot migrate.
 Coal is also an important reservoir lithology in the basin for methane.
 Methane in coal beds is primarily found in a sorbed state, while a very small fraction is found as a free gas.
 The gas is in the microporous structure of the coal at near liquid densities.
 Hoşgörmez et al. (2002) estimated that the coals of the Zongulak basin contain up to 12 cm^{3} g^{−1} of methane.
 Additionally, 90% of the methane in the Karadon Formation is adsorbed to the coal while 10% of it is found as free gas.
 The total volume of coal bed methane in the Karadon Formation in the Amasra region has been estimated to be 862.5–2600 million cubic metres.

 Other units

 The dolomites of the Yilani Formation are characterized as potential reservoir units.
 The sandstone units in the Alacaagzi, Kozlu, and Karadon formations are also potential reservoirs.
 Another formation with good reservoir qualities is the Yemislicay or Dinlence Formation.
 The base of the Yemislicay is characterized by a red pelagic limestone interlain with volcaniclastic sediments.

 Seals

 Due to the microporous nature of coal, coal is a significant seal in the Zonguldak basin.
 Outside of the coal-bearing formations, the only other formation that can serve as a seal is the Kilimli Formation.

 Coal mines

 Coal mines include Armutçuk coal mine and Karadon coal mine.
+The coal mines in the basin are operated by Turkish Hard Coal Enterprises (Türkiye Taşkömürü Kurumu).